Jyothiraditya02/donation-website/README.md

 > Right now, this is just a prototype website.
 Which means that it will not deduct any money as of now.

-> By just turning off the **RazorPay's Test Mode**, the website will turn into a full fledged functioning website that will actively accept the donations.
+> By just turning on the **RazorPay's Live Mode**, the website will turn into a full fledged functioning website that will actively accept the donations.

 ## Questions ?